Problem-solving the natural way

 When heated up in the presence of a catalyst, individual chemical units (monomers of propylene) link together by forming extremely strong carbon-carbon bonds with each other which results in polymers (which are long chains of monomers) bonded together to form polypropylene.

-The problem here is that nature works by building things up and breaking them down and nature doesn't make things like polypropylene; it is unrecognisable to pretty much every living organism as food there simply aren't the metabolic pathways to do it and so it has a high level of persistence.
+The problem here is that nature works by building things up and breaking them down and nature doesn't make things like polypropylene; it is unrecognisable to pretty much every living organism as food there simply aren't the metabolic pathways to degrade it and so it has a high level of persistence.

-“The village car park had a membrane put in round the trees when the resurfacing was done, it all looked great for a while but now it looks shabby and unkempt with black membrane sticking out, we have tried to remove it but it’s impossible so were stuck with it”
+“The village car park had a membrane put in round the trees when the resurfacing was done, it all looked great for a while but now it looks shabby and unkempt with black membrane sticking out, we have tried to remove it but it’s impossible so we're stuck with it”

 When given the choice it’s hard to find any situation where natural materials don’t offer significant benefits over synthetic alternatives, hence their increasing popularity.